-To record the script, eG integrates with one of the two client emulation tools: Tevron’s CitraTest and Itexis’ AppsMon for Windows.
-A development environment for the client emulation tool is necessary to perform the recording.
+To record the script, eG integrates with Itexis’ AppsMon for Windows.
+Developed by Itexis, AppsMon provides application response time based on user perception.
+A development environment for the clientsession simulation tool is necessary to perform the recording.

 The recorded script can be played back on a dedicated system, and the results are reported as availability and response time measures for the overall playback activity.
 In addition, response times of each of the transactions involved can be obtained so as to assist the IT service manager in pin-pointing which of the transactions of the multi-step user interaction with the service could be causing a slow-down of the overall service.